What type of content do you primarily create?

 Engagement tells the algorithm that your content is popular, and worth pushing to a broader audience with similar interests.

 Think about when your audience is free to scroll through TikTok.
-Your niche is a big factor in that.
+Your niche is a big factor in determining the best times to post on TikTok for engagement.

 Everyone is fighting for attention on TikTok.
-Posting at non-peak times means you’re competing with fewer creators.
-But posting at peak times could give you outsized engagement results.
+Posting at non-peak times means you're competing with fewer creators.
+But posting at peak times—the best times to post on TikTok in 2025—could give you outsized engagement results.

 You need to try different posting strategies to see what works.
 Experiment until you get a feel for what's working for your niche, your type of content, and your brand.